A Note on Surgical Eigenstructure Assignment via State Feedback: Main Result on Surgical Assignment

 Formally, the following system is considered:

 where $\mathbf{x} \in \mathbb{R}^n$ and $\mathbf{u} \in \mathbb{R}^m$ are the state and input.
 The pair $(\mathbf{A},\mathbf{B})$ is assumed controllable.
 A static state feedback controller $\mathbf{u}=\mathbf{F} \mathbf{x}$ is applied.
-Our goal is to determine whether and how the feedback gain $\mathbf{F}$ can be designed, so that: 1) $r$ closed-loop eigenvalues are placed at $\mathcal{L}_1= \{\lambda_1, \lambda_2, \cdots, \lambda_r\}$ and the corresponding eigenvectors or generalized eigenvectors are placed at $\mathcal{V}_1= \{ \mathbf{v}_1, \mathbf{v}_2, \cdots \mathbf{v}_r \}$; and 2) the remaining $n-r$ eigenvalues are placed at $\mathcal{L}_2= \{\lambda_{r+1}, \lambda_{r+2}, \cdots \lambda_n\}$.
+Our goal is to determine whether and how the feedback gain $\mathbf{F}$ can be designed, so that: 1) $r$ closed-loop eigenvalues are placed at $\mathcal{L}_1= \{\lambda_1, \lambda_2, \cdots, \lambda_r\}$ and the corresponding eigenvectors or generalized eigenvectors are placed at $\mathcal{V}_1= \{ \mathbf{v}_1, \mathbf{v}_2, \cdots, \mathbf{v}_r \}$; and 2) the remaining $n-r$ eigenvalues are placed at $\mathcal{L}_2= \{\lambda_{r+1}, \lambda_{r+2}, \cdots, \lambda_n\}$.
 It is assumed that $\mathcal{L}_1$ and $\mathcal{L}_2$ are self-conjugate sets.

 The feedback control gain is constructed as a sum of two terms ($\mathbf{F}= \mathbf{F}_0 +\mathbf{F}_1$), which are designed sequentially.
-Specifically, the full eigenstructure assignment algorithm of Moore \cite{b2} and its generalizations \cite{b3} are adapted to assign the eigenvalues in $\mathcal{L}_1$ and associated eigenvectors $\mathcal{V}_1$ using the gain $\mathbf{F}_0$ (provided that the eigenvectors fall in certain subspaces as developed in \cite{b3}).
-Then a generalization of the partial eigenstructure assignment method in \cite{b11} is developed encompassing generalized eigenvectors, which holds fixed the already assigned eigenstructure while allowing assignment of the remaining $n-r$ eigenvalues at will using the gain $\mathbf{F}_1$.
+Specifically, the full eigenstructure assignment algorithm of Moore \cite{b2} and its generalizations \cite{b3} are adapted to assign $r$ eigenvalues and their associated eigenvectors/generalized eigenvectors to $\mathcal{L}_1$ and $\mathcal{V}_1$ respectively, using the gain $\mathbf{F}_0$ (provided that the target eigenvectors/generalized eigenvectors in $\mathcal{V}_1$ fall in certain subspaces).
+Then a generalization of the partial eigenstructure assignment method in \cite{b7} is developed encompassing generalized eigenvectors, which holds fixed the already assigned eigenstructure while allowing assignment of the remaining $n-r$ eigenvalues at will using the gain $\mathbf{F}_1$.